Customer portal development: self-service applications for your clients

 Files are stored in private cloud storage (S3 with no public access).
 When a client requests a document, the application verifies their access, then generates a signed URL with a time-limited expiry (typically 5 to 15 minutes).
 The URL works once, for that specific user session, and expires automatically.
 No permanent download links exist.

 Document versioning tracks every upload.
 When a new version of a contract is uploaded, the previous version remains accessible in the history.
 Audit logs record who uploaded it, when, and who downloaded it.
+The data model for document storage captures file metadata (type, size, MIME type), the owning entity (client, project, order), version lineage, and access permissions.
 This replaces the naive approach of public URLs, shared folders, or emailing attachments.

 Notifications and communication